qing762/exitlag-auto-signup/README.md

 - Be able to prompt to change to your own password instead of using the default one.
 - Bypass Cloudflare's bot check.
-- The script does all the job itself, includes the captcha (which in the past you need to do it manually)
+- The script does all the job itself, including the captcha (which in the past you need to do it manually)
 - ~~Error handling.~~ (im too lazy to do it)

 > **Warning**